Skip to main content Skip to navigation

 “None had crashed; all ships were in perfect order.
 But all were deserted.”

 As it turns out, the distress call was simply a lure, sent out by a silicon being which forms the asteroid itself.
 This does not, of course, stop the prospector from finding a genuine young woman to rescue from mortal peril, as was expected at the time.
 In this context, the asteroid Moira is as much a tribute to another sea myth - the Sirens of the Mediterranean - as it is reminiscent of the Sargasso Sea.
-While the latter is a natural phenomenon, the sirens are female spirits who deliberately lure ships (and the sailors they contain) to their doom.
-While I won’t go into them here, other science fictional sirens can be found in examples such as the animated series Ulysses 31 (which transposes the entire greek mythos into space, TV anime, 1981) and comedy series Red Dwarf episode “Psirens” (BBC TV, 1993).
+While the latter is a natural phenomenon, the sirens of legend are female spirits who deliberately lure ships (and the sailors they contain) to their doom.
+I won’t go into them here, but other science fictional sirens can be found in examples such as the animated series Ulysses 31 (which transposes the entire greek mythos into space, TV anime, 1981) and comedy series Red Dwarf's episode “Psirens” (BBC TV, 1993).

 Far more complex and influential in the history of science fiction is another sargasso asteroid.
 Published in 1956, Alfred Bester’s novel The Stars My Destination (aka Tiger!
 Tiger!) tells the story of unskilled spaceman Gully Foyle.
 Abandoned on a wrecked ship by his employers, Foyle escapes and gradually transforms himself in order to gain the education, wealth and status necessary to seek revenge.
 A key location in this story is an asteroid that appears early in the novel when his desperate escape takes him into the asteroid belt